Yankees vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- The Yankees have played as the favorite in eight of their past 10 games and won three of those contests.
+- In eight games as the favorite over the last 10 matchups, the Yankees have a record of 4-4.

-- In their last 10 games with a total, the Yankees and their opponents are 5-5-0 when it comes to hitting the over.

-- In their last game with a spread, the Yankees failed to cover.
+- The Yankees and their opponents have combined to hit the over five times in their last 10 games with a total.

 Yankees Betting Records & Stats

-- The Yankees have put together a 35-25 record in games they were favored on the moneyline (winning 58.3% of those games).
+- The Yankees have won 36 of the 61 games they were listed as the moneyline favorite this season (59%).

-- New York has played as moneyline favorites of -250 or shorter in just two games this season, which it won both.

-- Based on this contest's moneyline, the Yankees' implied win probability is 71.4%.
+- The implied moneyline probablility in this matchup gives the Yankees a 66.7% chance to win.

-- New York has played in 97 games with set over/under, and have combined with opponents to go over the total 43 times (43-49-5).
+- New York has had an over/under set by oddsmakers 98 times, and have combined with opponents to go over the total in 43 of those games (43-50-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!